 The discovery of rich ore deposits in Penhalonga is bringing relief to the local community where most of the people are unemployed.
 Timothy Mutungagore, a community leader said Saungweme Mountains and Mutare River have been besieged by the illegal panners.
 “Before, there was a lot of gold and few people knew about it, because there was food and people didn’t care about gold.
 Now, because there is hunger and unemployment, people come from all over the country to mine.”

 However, the illegal gold panning has tragic consequences.
-This year eight illegal gold panners died after being trapped in their shafts and in March this year, six illegal gold panners were trapped after a mine tunnel they were working in collapsed and buried them alive in the Saungweme Mountain area.
+In 2016 eight illegal gold panners died after being trapped in their shafts and in March this year, six illegal gold panners were trapped after a mine tunnel they were working in collapsed and buried them alive in the Saungweme Mountain area.
 Six other illegal panners who were in the same shaft managed to escape with help from Redwing Mine’s emergency team.